-Erectile dysfunction, or ED, or the inability to attain or maintain an erection sufficient for intercourse, was reported by 35% of men between the ages of 40 to 70 in the United States, according to an independent study, with the incidence increasing with age.
+Erectile dysfunction, or ED, is defined as the inability to attain or maintain an erection sufficient for intercourse.
+ED was reported by 35% of men between the ages of 40 to 70 in the United States, according to an independent study, with the incidence increasing with age.
 ED, frequently associated with vascular problems, is particularly common in men with diabetes and in those who have had a radical prostatectomy for prostate cancer.
-PDE5 inhibitors such as sildenafil citrate (Viagra[®]), vardenafil (Levitra[®]) and tadalafil (Cialis[®]), which inhibit the breakdown of cyclic guanosine monophosphate, have been shown to be effective treatments for ED.
+PDE5 inhibitors such as sildenafil citrate (Viagra®), vardenafil (Levitra®) and tadalafil (Cialis®), which inhibit the breakdown of cyclic guanosine monophosphate, have been shown to be effective treatments for ED.

-The worldwide sales in 2007 of PDE5 inhibitor products for ED were in excess of \$3.5 billion, including approximately \$1.8 billion in sales of Viagra, approximately \$1.2 billion in sales of Cialis and approximately \$495 million in sales of Levitra.
+The worldwide sales in 2008 of PDE5 inhibitor products for ED were in excess of \$3.7 billion, including approximately \$1.9 billion in sales of Viagra, approximately \$1.5 billion in sales of Cialis and approximately \$300 million in estimated sales of Levitra.
 Based on the aging baby boomer population and the desire to maintain an active sexual lifestyle, we believe the market for PDE5 inhibitors will continue to grow.